sssgordon/jotto/README.md

 ## Credits

 The app is modelled after Bonnie Schulkin's [course](https://www.udemy.com/course/react-testing-with-jest-and-enzyme/) on Udemy.
-She is an absolute joy to listen to (for her boomer jokes on millennial trends :skull:)!
+She is an absolute joy to listen to because of her boomer jokes on millennial trends :skull:!